rajithadp/BRDriver/README.md

 GHIS </br>
 LoFtool </b></br>

 Here we are using opencravat API to get results easily from above mentioned tools.
 The API needs <b>Chromosome number, Variant position, Reference Base, Alternative Base</b> for giving results for each tool.
+When you are using the script you have to manually changed these values.